Kalyan Maharashtra, India Travel Guide

 A popular breakfast or brunch item, found in local Maharashtrian eateries.

-Another popular and flavorful street food option.
+Another well-liked and flavorful street food option.

 Kalyan has limited fine dining options directly.
 Upscale restaurants usually exist in 4-5 luxury hotels or specialized establishments more focused in Mumbai.